 Finger on the trigger punishment during a bootcamp.

-To end this blog, armorers and military advisers teach and always remind you the “three golden rules” of weapon handling, and it’s the same on a range as it is on a film or set.
+Armorers and Military advisers teach and will always remind you the “three golden rules” of weapon handling, and it’s the same on a range as it is on a film or set.

 1. You always treat a weapon be it real or plastic as if it’s loaded.